pivotal-mea-pa/qnb-workshop/pcf-workshop-content/labs/lab4/Monitoring-your-application.en.md

 > application health very easy.
 In the this labs we’ll continue to
 > explore Pivotal Cloudfoundry application operations.

-Applciation Container and Network Monitoring with PCF Metrics
+Application Container and Network Monitoring with PCF Metrics
 =============================================================

 PCF Metrics helps developers better understand the health and